kschiu/REST_API/README.md

 # REST_API
-Learning how to make a REST API using guide from https://scotch.io/tutorials/build-a-restful-api-using-node-and-express-4
+PLULearning how to make a REST API using guide from https://scotch.io/tutorials/build-a-restful-api-using-node-and-express-4